2020 Candidate Videos

 The Circle of Protection is non-partisan and commits to making candidate videos available as they are shared with us.
 We will not publicly evaluate candidate policy positions or endorse any candidate.

-In both 2012 and 2016, the Circle of Protection secured videos or statements from all the major presidential candidates and promoted them to the members and supporters of our churches, agencies and schools.
+The Circle of Protection secured videos or statements from all the major presidential candidates in both 2012 and 2016 and promoted them to the members and supporters of our churches, agencies and schools.
 These videos were the only direct statements on hunger and poverty to emerge from the campaigns.

 In the 2020 election cycle, Circle of Protection leaders have welcomed early attention to poverty issues in a candidate forum sponsored by the Poor Peoples’ Campaign and hope to continue and expand that focus.
 We want to know how the candidates would address poverty in the global context as well as in the US.